james-voong/subarray_manipulation_exercise/README.md

 * The values used when calculating X should not be used again when calculating Y.
 * Ergo, the function will return 44 because 23 + 21 = 44.

-If it's not possible to get 2 disjointed intervals, then return -1.

-E.g. array = [1,2,10], X = 3, Y = 4.

 **Requirements - Your algorithm needs to be efficient enough for the following:**
 * N is an int with range 2..100,000
 * X and Y are ints with range 1..N-1